Quick-Links:

 Probably the most popular idea was to manufacture a copycat soda.
 By 1908, Rye-Ola, Celery-Cola, Taka-Cola, Koca Nola, and many others with similar names gave consumers a confusing choice.
 Many companies did not have the money to spend on national advertising and soon disappeared, but while they were in operation, they may have had a negative impact on Coca-Cola sales.

 To avoid direct competition with Coca-Cola, many bottling plants sold their copycat products in small towns where Coke had yet to establish a foothold.
 One exception was Koca Nola, a brand and company founded in Atlanta, headquarters then and now of the Coca-Cola Company.
 The new drink became successful under the guidance of Thomas H. Austin.
-In the fall of 1904 Austin established the Koca Nola Company offices at 822 Empire Building, and the bottling works at 58 Edgewood Avenue.
+In the spring of 1904 Austin established the Koca Nola Company offices at 822 Empire Building, and the bottling works at 108 Edgewood Avenue.

 By the spring of 1905, Austin had sold franchises in Philadelphia, Pennsylvania, Macon and Augusta, Georgia, Gallatin, Tennessee, Lumberton, North Carolina, and Montgomery, Alabama.
 The company's first drinks were delivered in Hutchinson bottles and later in the increasingly popular crown top bottles.
 It is strongly suspected that several other early Koca Nola franchises used Hutchinson bottles, but so far the only known embossed Koca Nola Hutchinsons are from Macon, Philadephia, and Jacksonville.
 Since no embossed Hutchinsons are known to exist from the parent Koca Nola Company in Atlanta, it is thought they utilized the new crown top method of bottling from the beginning of the firm.
 Some early franchises used Hutchinsons to market Koca Nola, while others utilized their stock company bottles.